-Prerequisites 2: Second Year Direct Entry
+Prerequisites for Second Year Direct Entry

-Qualified applicants are also accepted for direct entry into the second year of the diploma program.
-Successful applicants usually have a university degree or a diploma of technology from a recognized post secondary institution, or a number of courses from the BCIT Part-time Studies Program equivalent to the first year course load, or an equivalent combination of post secondary training and work experience.
-Direct entry students may be required to take additional courses in order to make up deficiencies in their backgrounds.
-Such courses may be scheduled in consultation with the heads of the respective options.
+Qualified applicants are accepted for direct entry into the second year of the program.
+Successful applicants may have a Computing or Commerce university degree or a diploma of technology from a recognized post secondary institution, or a number of courses from the BCIT Part-time Studies Program equivalent to the first year course load, or an equivalent combination of post secondary training and work experience.
+Direct entry students may be required to take additional courses to make up deficiencies in their prerequisites.
+Such courses may be arranged in consultation with the program heads of the respective options.